 For the last 2 years, Apple has made it not worth putting time into the biggest iOS community project, relied on by millions of apps]8.
 This took the energy out of the community, and they have one full-time employee working on a replacement.
 This environment meant most active developer on the CocoaPods team left to pursue projects more worth their time.

-However, you can’t just drop a big project like that, servers need to keep running, PRs need to be merged and the needs of your dependants aren’t static.
+However, you can’t just drop a big project like that, servers need to keep running, PRs need to be merged and the needs of your dependents aren’t static.
 Luckily, there’s fresh blood in the project, Dimitris Koutsogiorgas is basically handling pushing the project forwards on his own now.
 There are other people like me who ensure things don’t fall over, but that’s it.
 I don’t have the time, energy or inclination to help grow the contributor base any more.
 So it’ll just stay as is.
 Which is sad.

 On the bright side, CocoaPods still exists, and 2 million new projects started using CocoaPods this year.
 It’s not exactly gathering dust.
 Still, I feel a loss that CocoaPods could be so much more of a force for lowering the barriers of entry to OSS and improving the community.